 '''

-% cd /pool/public/sao/hpc/demo
+% cd /pool/sao/hpc/test

 % qsub crunch.job

 Your job NNNNNNN ("crunch.job") has been submitted

 '''

-The qsub command, if successful, will produce the "Your job ... has been submitted" message where NNNNNNN is a unique number, the job ID assigned to that job.
+The qsub command, if successful, will produce the "Your job ... has been submitted" message where NNNNNN is a unique number, the job ID assigned to that job.

-By default, the output and error files associated with that job will be located in your home directory and named crunch.job.onnnnnn and crunch.job.ennnnnnn
+By default, the output and error files associated with that job will be located in your home directory and named crunch.job.oNNNNNN and crunch.job.eNNNNNNN